Archive for July, 2010

 It was an interesting way to say, “Can get over yourself and respect and support this person by paying attention and caring about what’s going on?”

 Online respect can take on many faces…. but one face is… “Be There For Them.”
-Read More→So, what is your thought on this?
-Let me know!
+Read More→What's your opinion on this?

 It’s so easy to chase every shiny new idea or concept and end up with a slow business or no concrete business at all.